McGill-NLP/retriever-lm-reasoning/README.md

 [
   {
-    "question": "Which event occurs on a daily cycle?", "answer": ["The Sun rises and sets."],
+    "question": "Which event occurs on a daily cycle?", "answer": ["The Sun rises and sets."], %(for cases like StrategyQA, the answer would be like ["yes", "no"] with "yes" being the correct answer)
     "facts": ["The sun rising / setting occurs once per day."], "gold_facts": ["The sun rising / setting occurs once per day."], %(used when evaluating the models with only ground-truth facts)
     "hypothesis": "The sun rising and setting is the event that occurs once per day." %(used when evaluating the models with one single hypothesis sentence.)